 - Won’t make eye contact

-- Her tail will be straight down and it may be wagging.
+- Their tail will be straight down and it may be wagging.

-- Her body posture will also be slumped
+- Their body posture will also be slumped

-- She may be fluffed up at the bottom of the cage
+- They may be fluffed up at the bottom of their cage

-If your bird exhibits these signs you should take her to see an Avian vet
+If your bird exhibits these signs you should them to see an Avian vet.

 Your vet won’t mind if it is a false alarm.
 Early intervention is truly important for parrots’ ailments since they will often hide symptoms.

-Wings drooping in a listless bird, indicates illness.
+Wings drooping or dropping in a listless bird, indicates illness.